blueEnergy Knowledge & Impact Center

 Learnings, data and solutions built alongside communities

-Our Impact
+Our mission

-This platform brings together the knowledge we’ve built over more than 20 years of working with vulnerable communities.
-Here we document our learnings, results, and impact, and share practical lessons that empower families and communities to move toward a more sustainable and equitable future.
-We integrate clean energy technologies, data analysis, and community engagement to design and implement high-impact solutions.
-Explore how we turn ideas into real projects that improve lives and drive lasting change.
+This platform brings together the knowledge built over more than 20 years of working with vulnerable communities.
+Here we document learnings, results, and impact — sharing practical lessons that empower families and communities toward a more sustainable and equitable future.

-21 years of history
+21 Years of History

 blueEnergy Nicaragua

-1985–2002 | Origins
+1985–2002 | The Origins

 The work was carried out in collaboration with CIDCA in Bluefields with support from the National Science Foundation.
 The Rama language was key for the territorial recognition of the Rama people.